 Do Not Make Any Statements About Your Case

 The phrase, “What you say or do can be used against you,” has taken on a whole new dimension in the age of social media.
-Claimants pursuing compensation for slips and falls do best to refrain from making comments about their cases to the public.
+Claimants pursuing compensation for slips and falls do their best to refrain from making comments about their cases to the public.
 Seemingly harmless statements are vulnerable to being twisted to cast doubt on the validity of your claim or its true value.

 Additionally, do not speak with any insurance representatives, the premises owner, or lawyers who work for someone else before you consult with an attorney.
 Too many injury victims lose out on valuable compensation by having their words used against them.